PrestaShopCorp/ps_eventbus/README.md

 You can run the tests again and ensure everything is green.

-In case your shopContent cannot return results (absence of data in the tables), please add a planes.json file in the folders of each version containing an empty array.
+In case your shopContent cannot return results (missing data in the tables), please add a planes.json file in the folders of each version containing an empty array.

 ### List of missing data in a database and why is missing